vishal-m25/Obsidian/Learnings/topics.md

 	- Using clone() method
 	- Using Deserialization
 	- Using Constructor.newInstance() from Reflection API
-	- Using ClassName.class.newInstance() // deprecated
+	- Using ClassName.class.newInstance() // deprecated can only invoke no-argument constructor
 - ### Polymorphism relationship
 	- is-a relationship (in terms of inheritance)
 	- has-a relationship (in terms of interface)